Shane-Donlon/pp2-data-vis/README.md

 - Reduced Motion
   As you can see in the below video that the counters increment, but if the user has a prefers reduced motion set, these do not increment and are instead static.
+  As the numbers increment this would of course leave a poor user expierence for screenreaders as if a screenreader is counting incremenet would be very confusing, an aria-label with the value is added to each card, as aria-label will take priority over the numbers displayed.

 https://github.com/Shane-Donlon/pp2-data-vis/assets/130906067/dd781308-8cf7-4057-a11c-eb75184a9398